Approximate Bayesian Model Selection with the Deviance Statistic: Objective Bayesian Model Selection in Regression

 \subsubsection{Advantages of the test-based Bayes factor}

-\citet{hu.johnson2009} emphasize that the TBFs behave like ordinary Bayes factors, in the sense that for a sequence of nested models $\mi_{0} \subset \mi_{1} \subset \mi_{2}$, we have $\TBF{2}{0} = \TBF{2}{1} \cdot \TBF{1}{0}$.
-Hence it is possible to compute coherent posterior model probabilities from \eqref{eq:bf-to-post-prob} using TBFs in place of DBFs.
+Hu and Johnson (\citeyear{hu.johnson2009}) emphasize that TBFs behave like ordinary Bayes factors, in the sense that for a sequence of nested models $\mi_{0} \subset\mi_{1} \subset\mi_{2}$, we have $\TBF{2}{0} = \TBF{2}{1} \cdot\TBF{1}{0}$.
+Hence, it is possible to compute coherent posterior model probabilities from \eqref{eq:bf-to-post-prob} using TBFs in place of DBFs.
 These probabilities will be invariant to the choice of the baseline model $\mi_{0}$, in our case the null model.
-The availability of posterior model probabilities is also an advantage over the mere $P$-values obtained from a classical analysis of deviance, which are only suitable for pairwise model comparisons.
-The Bayesian approach also offers other posterior probabilities of interest, \eg inclusion probabilities, which are easy to interpret and are required to compute the median probability model \citep{BarbieriBerger2004}, see Section \ref{sec:impl:model-select-pred} for more details.
+The availability of posterior model probabilities is a clear advantage over the $P$-values obtained from a classical analysis of deviance, which are informal and indirect measures of evidence [see, e.g., \citet{goodman19991}], and only suitable for pairwise model comparisons.
+In addition, the Bayesian approach offers other posterior probabilities of interest, for example, inclusion probabilities, which are easy to interpret and are required to compute the median probability model [\citet{BarbieriBerger2004}].

-The TBF has strong computational advantages over the DBF.
-First of all, it has a closed form in terms of the deviance statistic $z_{j}$, the prior variance factor $g$ and the model dimension $d_{j}$.
-In contrast, the DBF does not have a closed form and thus needs to be approximated by numerical means, \eg the Laplace approximation.
-The TBF formula~\eqref{eq:tbf-definition} will allow us in Section~\ref{sec:calibrating-prior} to study in detail the influence of $g$ on shrinkage and model selection and to derive estimation procedures.